davidshore/chas_blackjack/README.md

 #### Second stretch goal

 Make a really nice ui.
-Add a main meny page and more images.
+Add a main menu page and more images.